Be Heat Smart! Your Outdoor Heat Safety Program

 Early detection of heat illness and a prompt response lowers the risk for a medical emergency or even death.

 Shade, or another sufficient means for cooling down, must be available at all times for an employee showing signs or symptoms of heat illness.

 Q: What are the training requirements and procedures the outdoor heat exposure?

-All employers must have a written Accident Prevention Program (APP) that includes outdoor heat exposure safety information and procedures.
+All employers must have a written Accident Prevention Program (APP) that addresses outdoor heat exposure planning and safety training.

-Workers and supervisors must be trained before working in the heat and annually after that.
+Workers and supervisors must be trained before working in the heat and yearly after that.